elucian/bee/syntax/composite.md

 ## Binding

-An method can bind to items using reference parameter: "me".
+An aspect can bind to items using reference parameter: "me".

 **pattern**
 ```